§ 73.22 Protection of Safeguards Information: Specific Requirements.

 (2) Safeguards Information may be transported by any commercial delivery company that provides service with computer tracking features, U.S. first class, registered, express, or certified mail, or by any individual authorized access pursuant to these requirements.

 (3) Except under emergency or extraordinary conditions, Safeguards Information shall be transmitted outside an authorized place of use or storage only by NRC approved secure electronic devices, such as facsimiles or telephone devices, provided that transmitters and receivers implement processes that will provide high assurance that Safeguards Information is protected before and after the transmission or electronic mail through the internet, provided that the information is encrypted by a method (Federal Information Processing Standard [FIPS] 140–2 or later) approved by the appropriate NRC Office; the information is produced by a self contained secure automatic data process system; and transmitters and receivers implement the information handling processes that will provide high assurance that Safeguards Information is protected before and after transmission.
 Physical security events required to be reported pursuant to § 73.71 are considered to be extraordinary conditions.
+Cyber security event notifications required to be reported pursuant to § 73.77 are considered to be extraordinary conditions.

 (g) Processing of Safeguards Information on electronic systems.